The Ultimate Criminal Justice Career Guide

 Are there additional requirements for a Criminal Justice career?

-Second, there is the height and weight restrictions.
-Law enforcement agencies require their employees to be at least 5’8’’.
-Most of the jobs in the Criminal Justice system have to deal with the physical which is why they must have proportionate height and weight.
+Second, there are the height and weight restrictions.
+Law enforcement agencies require their employees to be at least 5’8″.
+Most of the jobs in the criminal justice system involve physical issues, which is why they must have proportionate height and weight.
 In short, they must meet the physical fitness requirements.

 They are expected to perform strenuous physical activities like running at a fast pace and lifting heavy weights for a significant amount of time, all done without sustaining an injury.
 It is also essential for applicants to have sound hearing and vision capabilities to make them safer and more effective for their jobs.
 This might require them to take hearing and visual acuity and color perception tests.